 A dependent topic indicates that the specific topic should only be searched for in an interaction after the previous topic is found.
-For example, in the image below, SpeechMiner will search for the Customer ID topic (the dependent topic) only after it has found the Family Members topic.
+For example, in the image below, SpeechMiner will search for the Customer ID topic (the dependent topic) only after it has found the Family Membership topic (see image).